YanZehong/yanzehong.github.io/about.md

 # Education

-#### 09/2016 – 06/2020, School of Electrical Engineering, Harbin Institute of Technology, China
+#### 09/2016 – 06/2020, School of Electronics and Information Engineering, Harbin Institute of Technology, China
 \- B.E. in Communication Engineering
 \- Supervisor: Prof. Ting Ma
 #### 08/2021 - 01/2023, School of Computing, National University of Singapore, Singapore